-Applicant completed an Electronic Questionnaire for Investigations Processing (e-OIP) dated May 1, 2015.
+Applicant completed an Electronic Questionnaire for Investigations Processing (e-OIP) dated June 19, 2016.
 (Government Exhibit 2.)
-In response to Section 26 concerning his financial record, Applicant was asked if in the past seven years, has he failed to pay Federal, state, or other taxes when required by law or ordinance?"
-He was also asked if in the past seven years if he had a lien placed against his property for failing to pay taxes or other debts?"
-The Applicant answered "NO" to both questions.
+In response to Section 26 concerning his financial record, Applicant was asked if "in the past seven years, has he had any possessions or property voluntarily or involuntarily repossessed or foreclosed?
+In the past seven years, has he had bills or debts turned over to a collection agency.
+In the past seven years, has he had any account or credit card suspended, charged off, or canceled for failing to pay as agreed.
+In the past seven years has he been over 120days delinquent on any debt not previously entered?. . . and is he currently over 120 days delinquent on any debt?"
+The Applicant answered "NO" to each question.
 These were false responses.
-Applicant failed to disclose state tax liens entered against him in 2011 and 2012 which totaled approximately \$10,900.
-(Government Exhibit 2.)
+Applicant failed to disclose the delinquent debts set forth in paragraph 1, above.